FreemanX/ATM-SS-Proj/README.md

 ###======================Nov 16, 2015 Freeman======================

-0.Finish keypad hardware, provide single input function; get passwd method is also provided but not finished, wait for adding display functions
+0. Finish keypad hardware, provide single input function; get passwd method is also provided but not finished, wait for adding display functions

 ## Notice